Every company has a culture. The only question is whether or not you decide what it is.

 Why You Need to Define Organizational Culture

-The truth is, your culture is the foundation of your organization because it determines your team’s collective understanding of how your nonprofit operates.
-Beyond that, it can also impact donor satisfaction, and the excitement and commitment with which your team will do its work.
+Your culture is the foundation of your organization because it determines your team’s collective understanding of how your nonprofit operates.
+Beyond that, it can also impact donor satisfaction and increase team excitement and commitment.
+But most importantly, the right organizational culture can protect and demonstrate the core values your team upholds.

 - What is the atmosphere like in our working environment?